ymz-ncnk/musgo/README.md

 For every structure field you can set up validators using the `mus:"Validator,MaxLength,ElemValidator,KeyValidator"` tag , where:
-- Validator - it's a name of the function which will validate current field.
+- Validator - it's a name of the function that will validate the current field.
-- MaxLength - if field has a string, array, slice or map type, MaxLength will restrict its length.
-Should be positive number.
+- MaxLength - if the field is a string, array, slice or map, MaxLength will restrict its length.
+Must be a positive number.
-- ElemValidator - it's a name of the function which will validate field's elements, if field type is an array, slice of map.
+- ElemValidator - it's a name of the function that will validate field elements, if the field is an array, slice or map.
-- KeyValidator - it's a name of the function which will validate field's keys, if field type is a map.
+- KeyValidator - it's a name of the function that will validate field keys, if the field is a map.

-All tag items, except MaxLength, should have the "package.FunctionName" or "FunctionName" format.
+All tag items, except MaxLength, must have the "package.FunctionName" or "FunctionName" format.

 Decoding(and encoding) is performed in order, from the first field to the last one.
-That's why, it will stop with validation error on the first not valid field.
+That's why, it will stop with a validation error on the first not valid field.

-For alias type, you can set up validators with help of MusGo.GenerateAlias() method.
+For an alias type, you can set up validators with the help of the `MusGo.GenerateAlias()` method.

 ## Validators

 Validator is a function with the following signature `func (value Type) error`, where `Type` is a type of the value to which the validator is applied.

-A few examples,
+A few examples:
 ```go
 // Validator for the field.
 type Foo struct {